-Let me mention that there are dozens of cheese farms, amazing farmers markets, museums, breweries, cute bed and breakfast places.
+Let me mention that there are dozens of cheese farms, amazing farmers’ markets, museums, breweries, cute bed and breakfast places.
 Maple syrup and apple cider farms along with famous Ben and Jerry ice cream are also in the Burlington area.
 And people.
-Residents of Burlington are warmhearted and friendly.
+The residents of Burlington are warmhearted and friendly.
 They are welcoming and supportive of all citizens, expats, and immigrants.

 Crime rates are low, the city is family-oriented and the sense of community is very strong.

 Burlington, comparing to the nation, has a higher cost of living.
 However, earning potential is high enough for a comfortable life.
 Also, the unemployment rate is low and with new companies coming to the market it is relatively easy to find a job in finance, management, business and IT.
 There are also a lot of jobs in architecture, construction, and healthcare.

 Oh, did I mention a word about the fall?
 Burlington as entire Vermont in fall is spectacular!
 It is very bright and explodes in amazing colors.
 With forests covering three-quarters of the territory of Vermont, and the highest percentage of vibrant maple trees in the country, Vermont can’t help but turn into a colorful mosaic.

 One of the greenest, cleanest, and friendliest cities we have ever been to.

 Cosmopolitan Vancouver is very dynamic, modern, and liberal.

 What is especially striking and remarkable about Vancouver is a natural beauty.
 It is surrounded by lush mountains on one side and the Pacific Ocean on another.
 The are many vistas with fantastic views, hiking trails, spectacular beaches, picnic areas and much more.